 So how can this information be used and abused?

-Well, with spammers it’s easy: if they see that a particular email address has opened a message and displayed an image, the spammers now know that they have a valid email address that someone actually looks at.
+Well, with spammers, it's easy: if they see that a particular email address has opened a message and displayed an image, the spammers now know that they have a valid email address that someone checks.
 You can expect more spam.

-With legitimate businesses it’s a little less clear, and in my opinion, a lot less concerning.
-They do track “open rates” to see how effective their messages are.
-They know that not everyone displays images, but they can observe trends in the portion that do.
+With legitimate businesses, it's a little less clear and in my opinion, a lot less concerning.
+They do track "open rates" to see how effective their messages are.
+They know that not everyone displays images, but they can observe trends in the portion that does.

-Businesses can also track individual open rates if they want to, using the techniques above.
-Exactly how they might use this information varies, depending on the business.
-As one example, I use it to see how many people open The Ask Leo!
-Newsletter.
-Among other things, this helps me understand just how useful the newsletter is to my readers.
+Using the techniques above, businesses can also track individual open rates if they want to.
+Exactly how they might use this information varies depending on the business.
+As one example, I use it to see how many people open Confident Computing.
+Among other things, this helps me understand how useful the newsletter is to my readers.

 Do this